zlatozar/c_lang_project/Docs/bibliography.md

 ### Basics
 - _"From Hardware to Software: an introduction to computers"_ by Graham Lee <br/>
+- _"Computer Systems: Architecture, Organization, and Programming"_ by Arthur B. MacCabe <br/>
-- _"Fundamentals of Operating Systems"_ by Eager
+- _"Fundamentals of Operating Systems"_ by R. D. Eager

 ### C Language